Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Introduction

 \section{Introduction}

-With the rapid advancement of Vision-Language Models (VLMs)~\cite{radford2021learning,jia2021scaling,kim2021vilt,chen2020uniter,wang2021simvlm}, Open-Vocabulary Object Detection (OVOD) has emerged as a powerful paradigm that transcends traditional closed-set detection~\cite{gu2021open, zareian2021open, zhou2022detecting, zhong2022regionclip, cheng2024yoloworld, minderer2022simple}.
+\IEEEPARstart{W}{ith} the rapid advancement of Vision-Language Models (VLMs)~\cite{radford2021learning,jia2021scaling,kim2021vilt,chen2020uniter,wang2021simvlm}, Open-Vocabulary Object Detection (OVOD) has emerged as a powerful paradigm that transcends traditional closed-set detection~\cite{gu2021open, zareian2021open, zhou2022detecting, zhong2022regionclip, cheng2024yoloworld, minderer2022simple}.
 By projecting natural language category descriptions into a continuous semantic embedding space and aligning them with visual features~\cite{radford2021learning,minderer2022simple,liu2024grounding, cheng2024yoloworld}, OVOD enables recognition of unseen categories at inference time.
 This cross-modal alignment mechanism has become the foundational principle behind modern open-vocabulary detectors~\cite{zareian2021open}.
 This paradigm not only substantially broadens the scope of object detection but also underpins key real-world applications such as autonomous driving and open-world robotic perception.

-Despite the success of continuous semantic embeddings in novel-category recognition~\cite{radford2021learning,minderer2022simple,liu2024grounding, cheng2024yoloworld}, in real-world environments, such as autonomous driving under fog, rain, et al., visual appearance can deviate substantially from the source domain, causing misalignment between modalities, resulting in poor performances~\cite{shangguan2024crossdomain,chhipa2024open,singha2024unknown,zhu2024vision,chen2023benchmarking}.
-In essence, while base categories may rely on robust visual priors learned during training, novel-category detection is entirely dependent on the integrity of the shared latent space at inference time~\cite{zareian2021open,gu2021open}.
-Therefore, we argue that the practical reliability of OVOD is governed by a fundamental property: domain-invariant cross-modal alignment.
-Surprisingly, although domain-invariant cross-modal alignment is essential for the generalization of OVOD, it remains largely overlooked, particularly due to the lack of systematic evaluation of conventional OVOD methods under diverse domain shifts.
+Despite the success of continuous semantic embeddings in novel-category recognition~\cite{radford2021learning,minderer2022simple,liu2024grounding, cheng2024yoloworld}, real-world environments such as autonomous driving under fog or rain can substantially alter visual appearance.
+Such shifts may weaken modality alignment and lead to performance degradation~\cite{shangguan2024crossdomain,chhipa2024open,singha2024unknown,zhu2024vision,chen2023benchmarking}.
+In essence, while base categories may rely on robust visual priors learned during training, novel-category detection depends strongly on the integrity of the shared latent space at inference time~\cite{zareian2021open,gu2021open}.
+Therefore, we argue that the practical reliability of OVOD is closely related to the stability of cross-modal alignment under domain shifts.
+Although this stability is important for OVOD generalization, it remains insufficiently examined, partly because conventional OVOD methods have not been systematically evaluated under diverse domain shifts.